Where to buy the Galaxy Tab S7 and S7+

 We have the same set of four speakers powered by AKG and Dolby Atmos, plus a USB-C port.
 Sadly it appears as if the tablet comes without a headphone jack - which Samsung seems to only reserve for more affordable devices.
 You can unlock the S7/S7+ using the electrostatic fingerprint scanner, which utilises an electrostatic charge to record a detailed image of your fingerprint.

-Both tablets come equipped with Qualcomm's Snapdragon 865+ processor - a flagship chip that should allow both tablets to be very versatile when it comes to productivity.
+Both tablets come equipped with Qualcomm's Snapdragon 865+ processor - a flagship chip that allows both tablets to be very versatile when it comes to productivity.
 This will be paired with Android 10 and Samsung's latest OneUI 2.5 on to, along with Wi-Fi 6 connectivity and Bluetooth 5.0.

 The storage options available for the Samsung Tab S7 and S7+ are: